LCC-CIT/CS235AM-Demos/README.md

     * RpsDemo-RelativeLayouts
 * Apps that use Fragments
   * HelloFragment
-  * MathFlashCards - see v2 and v3 of this solution above
+  * MathFlashCards- Fragments
+    * v2: Uses fragments for large and normal screen sizes and both orientations
+    * v3: Same as v2, but fragments are loaded programmatically instead of statically
   * RpsFragDemo
 * Apps that use an SQLite Database and SQLite.Net ORM
   * DataAccessDemo - Displays stock price history in a ListView